33rd Indian Infantry Brigade

 The 33rd Indian Infantry Brigade was an infantry brigade of the British Indian Army that saw active service in the Indian Army during the Second World War, notably in the Burma Campaign.

 History

 The 33rd Indian Infantry Brigade was formed in October 1941, at Campbellpore in India.
 The brigade was assigned to the 7th Indian Infantry Division until July 1942, when it was attached to the North Western Army.
 It returned to the 7th Division in December 1942, and took part in the Burma Campaign.
 Between April and May 1944, it was corps reserve for XXXIII Indian Corps and was attached to the 5th Indian Infantry Division in March 1945.
-The rest of the war it was under 7th Division command.
+The rest of the war was under the 7th Division command.

 Order of battle

 The brigade included the following units: